danielcbit/apcctrl/doc/manual/manual.rst

     This is the keyword to specify if you are using your UPS in Slave mode (i.e. the machine is not directly connected to the UPS, but to another machine which is), and it is connected to the Master via an ethernet connection.
-You must have apcupsd's Network Information Services NIS turned on for this mode to work.
+You must have apcctrl's Network Information Services NIS turned on for this mode to work.

 snmp